 I am uber-inspired by all the other bloggers and FIRE community members wo are banking ridiculous amounts of income each month.
 I have seen people reporting saving around 60-80% of their incomes.

 That’s so awesome!

 I would love to save that much money, but I also believe in a balance of saving money and enjoying life now.
-If I wanted to save 70-80% of my income, I would have to give up going to music concerts and movies, traveling, girls’ nights out, family dinner nights and other hobbies.
+If I wanted to save 70-80% of my income (at this point in time), I would have to give up going to music concerts and movies, traveling, girls’ nights out, family dinner nights and other hobbies.
 I know I would not be happy if I had to give everything up in order to save more money.

 It’s not always about saving as much money as possible.
-It has to also be about finding balance and happiness as well.
+It has to also be about finding a good balance and happiness as well.

 A good starting goal is to save 10-20% of your take-home income.
 30-40% is great, and anything over 50% is superb.